European Labour Mobility Congress

 A fast-paced and engaging session combining legal updates with real-life practice.

-Country experts will deliver short, sharp snapshots of what is really happening on the ground — highlighting surprising developments, regulatory twists and practical lessons for cross-border service provision in Europe.: AT, BE, FR, IT, NL, PL
+Country experts will deliver short, sharp snapshots of what is really happening on the ground — highlighting surprising developments, regulatory twists and practical lessons for cross-border service provision in Europe.

 12:30 – 13:30 – Lunch